Rotational effects in quark stars: comparing different models: Results

+The parameter space considered in this work is constrained by a combination of observational and physical requirements.
+Observations of massive pulsars such as PSR~J0740+6620 ($M \approx 2.07\,M_\odot$) require that any viable EOS satisfies $M_{\max} \gtrsim 2\,M_\odot$.
+All selected parameterizations of both the vector MIT bag and DDQM models fulfill this condition (except DDQM1).
+Although not imposed explicitly, these parameter sets also support stable configurations at the canonical mass $1.4\,M_\odot$ (see \Cref{figmr}); the maximum mass of each model is, by construction, higher than this value.
+At the high-mass end, causality (sound speed $\leq c$ (constant speed of light)), together with the requirement of physical consistency at supranuclear densities, restricts the maximum mass to $\lesssim 3.2\,M_\odot$ for the parameter sets explored in the Bayesian analysis of \cite{daSilva:2023okq}.
+EOSs predicting significantly larger masses would require extreme stiffness approaching the causal limit and are therefore excluded.

+The Bodmer--Witten conjecture plays different roles in the two models.
+For the vector MIT bag model, it is imposed to ensure the absolute stability of strange quark matter at zero pressure, restricting the parameter space to combinations of $B$, $G_V$, and $b_4$ that yield an energy per baryon $\leq 930$ MeV.
+In contrast, our energy decomposition (see \Cref{figem}) shows that DDQM configurations are gravitationally bound ($U>0$), rather than self-bound.
+Consequently, in the DDQM case, the conjecture is not enforced as a binding condition but serves only as a qualitative guide.
+The dominant constraints instead arise from astrophysical observations (\Cref{tabConstraints}) and causality.

-The structural properties of strange stars described by the DDQM and vector MIT bag models, for both static and rotating configurations, are summarized in Tables~\ref{tabdd} and~\ref{tabdd1}. \Cref{tabdd} corresponds to the maximum gravitational mass configurations, while \Cref{tabdd1} refers to sequences at the canonical mass of $1.4\,M_\odot$.
+The structural properties of strange stars described by the DDQM and vector MIT bag models, for both static and rotating configurations, are summarized in Tables~\ref{tabdd} and~\ref{tabdd1}. \Cref{tabdd} corresponds to the maximum gravitational mass configurations, while \Cref{tabdd1} refers to sequences at the canonical mass of 1.4~$M_\odot$.
 The ratio of the polar-to-equatorial radius $r_p/r_e$ characterizes rotation, with $1.0$ denoting static stars and lower ratios associated with faster rotation.
-At the maximum mass, the relatively stiffer vector MIT bag model consistently yields more massive and compact stars than its softer DDQM counterpart.
+When comparing models calibrated against the same astrophysical constraints (i.e., DDQMi with MITi for the same index `i'), the stiffer vector MIT bag model yields systematically more massive and more compact stellar configurations than its DDQM counterpart.
 Static MIT configurations reach $M_{\max} \simeq 2.2$--2.5~$M_\odot$, compared to 1.9--2.2~$M_\odot$ for DDQM, while rapid rotation increases these limits to about 3.3 and 2.8~$M_\odot$, respectively.
-The DDQM stars exhibit larger equatorial radii (e.g., 18.4~km vs.\ 16.7~km for $r_p/r_e=0.6$) and smaller moments of inertia and quadrupole moments, consistent with their lower compactness and gravitational binding.
+The DDQM stars exhibit larger equatorial radii (e.g., 18.4~km vs.\ 16.7~km for $r_p/r_e = 0.6$) and smaller moments of inertia and quadrupole moments, consistent with their lower compactness and gravitational binding.
 The MIT models, being stiffer, also sustain higher $\nu$ (up to $\sim 1450~\mathrm{Hz}$) than the DDQM models ($<1300~\mathrm{Hz}$).